 A search was conducted to source appropriate seats which supported the Griffin design principles or to manufacture to suit our needs.
 Stone seats had been installed at the Mornington Rose Garden which suited our design brief and was supported by the Shire and Heritage Victoria.

 The seats have “Ranelagh Estate” etched onto the top of the seats.

 The locations for the seats needed approval from Heritage Victoria as the Reserves and Road Reserves are Heritage Listed on the State Register, and approval from the Shire’s Traffic Team and Parks Maintenance Team.

-At present a seat is located at the Ravenscourt end of Lot D and two seats are located within the JT Smith Reserve (close behind the Memorial Plague) and seats installed on the traffic islands at the south end of Rannoch Avenue, Wimbledon Avenue & Ravenscourt Crescent, and Rendlesham Avenue & Wimbledon Avenue.
+At present a seat is located at the Ravenscourt end of Lot D, two seats are located within the JT Smith Reserve (close behind the Memorial Plague) and seats installed on the traffic islands at the south end of Rannoch Avenue, Wimbledon Avenue & Ravenscourt Crescent, and Rendlesham Avenue & Wimbledon Avenue.

 Ranelagh Original Sale Poster – Reproduced for Sale

 RRA have undertaken a project to reproduce the original 1924 Ranelagh Sale poster for resale.
 The reproduced poster full colour on gloss paper is available in 2 sizes.
 A larger size which matches the original poster being 95 cms high and 64cms wide is selling for $50 and a smaller version being A3 in size is selling for $10.
 Postage is extra.
 Local orders will be hand delivered to reduce costs.